richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_fromDataExplorer.md

 -----

 ## Exercise 4: Cognitive Search, Secure App
-In this exercise, we will secure the demo app created in Exercise 3.
+In this exercise, we will secure the Demo App created in Exercise 3.

 ### Step 1: Review Default App Security

-The default Demo App {i.e., **AzSearch.html**} includes the index "queryKey" directly in the auto-generated HTML; example:
+The default Demo App {i.e., **AzSearch.html**} includes the index "**queryKey**" directly in the auto-generated HTML; snip below:

 ```
 <!-- Dependencies -->